knutsenr/knutsen-forestry-2025/README.md

   - Added Photography and Maps pages and relevant images + code
   - Photography and Maps now display their images in grid produced through js
   - Partially constructed advanced search
+- **Note  |** The search currently only works for articles.
+My attempts to make more complex search critera have failed.
 - **Modified |**
   - Changed the new article select code from addEventListener to an onclick in the <a> attr.
 This is cleaner, stops it from running and throwing error each time one clicks anywhere and not just on the link.
   - articles.html no longer uses section:target hide/block since there are now 3 sections.
 Instead, what is shown is controlled by switchPage() in script.js